jmcampanini/grove-cli/.llm/plan.md

     //
     //      Or choose a different name for your new branch.
     // 10.
 Create branch and worktree from current HEAD
+    //     Use: git.CreateWorktreeForNewBranchFromRef(branchName, worktreePath, "")
+    //     Note: empty baseRef means use HEAD
+    //     Note: This is an atomic operation - creates both branch and worktree together
+    //     If it fails, neither should exist (git handles this internally)
     // 11.
 Output ONLY the worktree path to stdout (for shell integration)
     //     All other messages go to stderr return nil
 }

+// Failure Handling Policy:
+// - No automatic rollback on partial failure
+// - If CreateWorktreeForNewBranchFromRef fails, the error message from git is surfaced
+// - The git layer's atomic operation means branch+worktree are created together
+// - If a truly partial state occurs (unlikely), show cleanup instructions:
+//   "Branch 'feature/x' may have been created.
+To cleanup: git branch -d feature/x"
+// - User decides whether to retry, cleanup, or investigate
 ```

 **Implementation Notes:**